SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 One convenience initializer calls another convenience initializer, which in turn calls the single designated initializer.
 This satisfies rules 2 and 3 from above.
-The superclass does not itself have a further superclass, and so rule 1 does not apply.
+The superclass doesn't itself have a further superclass, and so rule 1 doesn't apply.

 The subclass in this figure has two designated initializers and one convenience initializer.
 The convenience initializer must call one of the two designated initializers,